Ex-KKK member denounces hate groups one year after Charlottesville

 As he lays out more paraphernalia on his living room coffee table, Parker’s cramped apartment starts to look like a museum — not just of the modern hate movement, but of his life for the past six years.

-He picks up a green robe from his time as a Grand Dragon of the Ku Klux Klan, a title he earned by recruiting new members, first in Georgia where he lived after joining the Klan in 2012, then in Florida, where he lives now.
+He picks up a green robe from his time as a grand dragon of the Ku Klux Klan, a title he earned by recruiting new members, first in Georgia where he lived after joining the Klan in 2012, and now in Florida.

 For more on this story, watch NBC's "Nightly News with Lester Holt" tonight at 6:30 p.m.
 ET

 “It was thinly veiled [as an effort] to save our monuments, to save our heritage,” he said about the rally.
-“But we knew when we went in there that it was gonna turn into a racially heated situation, and it wasn't gonna work out good for either side.”
+“But we knew when we went in there that it was gonna turn into a racially heated situation, and it wasn't going to work out good for either side.”

 Ex-KKK member denounces hate groupAug.08.201803:22